jmilet/jmilet.github.io/_posts/2016-03-13-dialyzer-basics.markdown

 done (passed successfully)
 ```

 Just one final thing.
-Let's remove the foo() call to types5.erl and name it
+Let's remove the foo() call on types5.erl and name it
 types7.erl.
 We'll keep the code commented to see the differences.

 ```Erlang